Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Experimental data taking conditions

 \subsection{$\pPb$ collisions at $\snn=\tev{5.02}$}

-The data in $\pPb$ collisions were obtained at $\snn = \tev{5.02}$ with a \SI{145}{\micro\radian} beam crossing angle with only the Arm2 detector.
+The data in $\pPb$ collisions were obtained at $\snn = \tev{5.02}$ with \SI{145}{\micro\radian} beam crossing half angle and with only the Arm2 detector recording data on the proton remnant side.
 The beam energies were \tev{4} for protons and \tev{1.58} per nucleon for Pb nuclei.
-The nucleon--nucleon center-of-mass in $\pPb$ collisions is shifted to rapidity = $-0.465$ because of the asymmetric beam energies, where the proton beam travels at $\theta = \pi$ and the Pb beam at $\theta = 0$.
+Because of the asymmetric beam energies where the proton beam travels at $\theta=\pi$ and the Pb beam at $\theta=0$, the nucleon--nucleon center-of-mass in $\pPb$ collisions is shifted to rapidity $-0.465$ ($=1/2 \times \log((A_p Z_\text{Pb})/(Z_p A_\text{Pb}))$ where $A$ and $Z$ are the mass and atomic numbers, respectively~\cite{Salgado}).

 Data used in this analysis were taken in two different fills; during LHC Fill 3478 on January 21, 2013 and during LHC Fill 3481 on January 21 and 22.
 The integrated luminosity of the data was \SI{0.63}{\nano\barn^{-1}} after correcting for the live time efficiencies of the data acquisition systems~\cite{CERNLumi}.
 The trigger scheme was essentially identical to that used in $\pp$ collisions at $\sqs = \tev{7}$.
-The bunch spacing in $\pPb$ collisions, which was tighter than the gate width for an analog--digital conversion in the LHCf data acquisition system, provided a possibility to integrate two or more signal pulses from the successive $\pPb$ collisions.
-The probability was estimated by the timing distribution for the shower triggers and was less than $\SI{5}{\percent}$.
-Contamination of successive collisions is not corrected for in this study, while it is considered in the beam-related systematic uncertainty.
-The contamination to multihit events due to pileup interactions is negligible (\SI{0.4}{\percent}).
+The bunch spacing in $\pPb$ collisions (\SI{200}{\nano\second}), which was smaller than the gate width for analog to digital conversion in the LHCf data acquisition system (\SI{500}{\nano\second}) created the possibility of integrating two or at most three signal pulses from the pileup of successive $\pPb$ collisions.
+The probability for this to occur was estimated from the timing distribution for shower triggers and was less than $\SI{5}{\percent}$.
+Contamination by successive collisions is not corrected for in this study, while it is considered in the beam-related systematic uncertainty.
+The contamination of multi-hit events due to pileup interactions is negligible (\SI{0.4}{\percent}).

-It should be remarked that beam divergence can cause a smeared beam spot at the TAN, leading to a bias in the measured momentum spectra.
-The effect of a non-zero beam spot size at the TAN was evaluated with toy MC simulations (see Ref.~\cite{LHCfpPbpi0}).
-This effect is taken into account in the final results to the $\pt$ and $\pz$ spectra.
+It should be remarked that beam divergence causes a smeared beam spot at the TAN, leading to a bias in the measured momentum distributions.
+The effect of a non-zero beam spot size at the TAN was evaluated with MC simulations (see Ref.~\cite{LHCfpPbpi0}).
+This effect is taken into account in the final results reported for the $\pt$ and $\pz$ distributions.